Introduction

 Grains

-If you will be feeding your baby porridge, we recommend buying a fortified GMO-free baby porridge, and try to avoid rice-based porridge.
+If you will be feeding your baby porridge, look for fortified GMO-free baby porridge and try to avoid rice-based porridge.

 Our top recommended brands for baby porridge are Holle and Hipp Organic infant porridge.
 These brands offer a variety of porridge types, from creamy oats to baby muesli and Millet porridge.
 They are sustainably sourced, affordable and GMO-free.